 One of our penguins has lost his head and gone for a dip...

-I've had a request for monkeys and a whale... need to think about the whale, but I've a sort of plan for monkeys, so might try that next.
+I've had a request for monkeys and a whale... need to think about the whale, but I've a sort of plan for monkeys, so they'll be next!

 Anything else you'd like to see in the Zoo?
 Within reason, obviously!